|

 Photograph Collection, 1920

-Fort Davis, Texas is the county seat of Jeff Davis County.
-The precursor of the town
+Fort Davis is the county seat of Jeff Davis County.
+The precursor of the

-was a rough-and-tumble settlement formed just southwest of the military post of Fort
+town was a rough-and-tumble settlement formed just southwest of the military

-Davis.
+post.
 Fort Davis, at the eastern base of the Davis Mountains, was founded 1854.
-The army

-population.
-Because of its mild climate and location, the town has become a resort during
+its mild climate and location, the town has become a resort during the twentieth

 Fort Davis, Texas